Lacerdash/Market-Research-Data-Analysis/README.md

 2. Install required dependencies: pandas, seaborn, matplotlib, numpy, scipy.
 3. Open the Jupyter Notebook and run the cells.

-### Contribution

-Interested in contributing or exploring further?
-Feel free to fork the repository or reach out to [Your Name] at [Your Email Address].

 ## Why This Project Stands Out

 - **Real-World Application**: Analysis commissioned by an entrepreneur, with tangible business implications.